August 2025

 Showing posts with label Raymond.
 Show all posts

-Gregg began by sharing his last message from Lieutenant General John C. Pemberton.
+Gregg began by sharing his last message from Lieutenant General John C. Pemberton, now in Vicksburg.
 “The enemy is apparently moving in heavy force toward Edward’s Depot...With my limited force, I will do all I can to meet him.”
 Gregg explained that Pemberton had 2 divisions, 40 miles to the west at Bovina, along the Southern railroad.
 General Loring's division was 10 miles closer at Edward's Depot, along with Wirt Adam's cavalry regiment.
 All together Pemberton had immediate command over 17,000 men.
-He had 2 more division in Vicksburg, but President Davis's order to hold that city at all cost meant those men would remain behind their fortifications.
+He had 2 more division in Vicksburg itself, But President Davis's order to hold that city at all cost meant those men would remain behind their fortifications.
 In any case, Pemberton had ordered Loring to probe south, to find out exactly where Grant's army was.

 The day before, Tuesday, 12 May, 1863, Gregg's 4,000 man brigade had been mauled by a 7,000 man division of Yankee General James Birdseye McPherson's Corps, 21 miles to the south west at Raymond.
-Gregg had been forced to retreat, but the Federals did not seem to be advancing and Gregg assumed the Yankees had been hurt and were regrouping.
-But this afternoon there had come reports from Clinton, 10 miles due west of Jackson, of what seemed to be a brand new Federal division, which Gregg could only assume was part of Sherman's Corps.
-Obviously Grant had turned on Jackson, and it seemed obvious the greatest threat was Sherman's Corps at Clinton, just 10 miles from the city trench lines.
-Before Johnston's arrival, Gregg and Adams had been rearranging their available men to defend against that assault.
+Gregg had been forced to retreat to Mississippi Springs, but the Federals did not seem to be following him up, and Gregg assumed the Yankees had been hurt and were regrouping.
+But this afternoon had come reports from Clinton, 10 miles due west of Jackson, of what seemed to be a brand new Federal division, which Gregg could only assume was part of Sherman's Corps.
+Obviously Grant had turned on Jackson, and obviously the greatest threat was what Gregg assumed to be Sherman's Corps at Clinton, just 10 miles from the city trench lines.
+Before Johnston's arrival, Gregg and Adams had been rearranging their available men to defend against that new threat.

 But Johnston was thinking.
-He was thinking that behind him on the same rickety and broken rail lines he had just spent 4 days on, were another 3,000 infantry and artillery from Braxton Bragg's Army of the Tennessee.
+He was thinking that behind him on the same rickety and broken rail lines he had just spent 4 days traversing, were another 3,000 infantry and artillery from Braxton Bragg's Army of the Tennessee.
 Once they arrived, and with the units he had just learned of, he could take on a full Yankee Corps.
 But Bragg's men would not arrive in Jackson for several days.
-And when they did, they would be as exhausted as he was.
+And when they did, they would be exhausted.
 And recent experience taught Johnston to expect similar delays in Maxey's arrival.
-No, Old Joe had only the remaining 3,000 bloodied troops of Gregg's brigade, and the fresh 3,000 men of Walker and Gist, with which to defend Jackson.
+So, for the next 48 hours, if not longer, Old Joe had only the 3,000 bloodied troops of Gregg's brigade, and the fresh 3,000 men of Walker and Gist, with which to defend Jackson.

 After a long and uneasy silence, Johnston opened his eyes, and now leaning over the map table, he said simply, “I am too late.”
-Unwilling to sacrifice 6,000 men to slow 30,000 Yankees attacking from 2 directions, Johnston ordered that Jackson would have to be abandoned.
-It would be only the second Confederate state capital to have fallen to the Yankees.
-The undercurrent of doom, which had motivated the flurry of defense preparations, now fully descended on the three men and their staff.
+Unwilling to sacrifice 6,000 men to slow 30,000 Yankees attacking from 2 directions, Johnston ordered that the capital of Mississippi would have to be abandoned.
+It would be the second Confederate state capital to fall to the Yankees.
+The undercurrent of doom, which had motivated the flurry of defense preparations, now fully descended on the two men and their staffs.
 There was no argument with Johnston's assessment.
 Only a dark chill.

-In the morning, Gregg could take 2 brigades out the Clinton road, Johnston ordered, to delay Sherman's men.
-Meanwhile General Adams would collect as many supplies and as much ammunition as possible, load it all on trains of the New Orleans and Ohio Railroad, or wagons, sending it all 20 miles northeast to the town of Canton, Mississippi.
+In the morning, Johnston ordered Gregg to take 2 brigades out the Clinton road to delay Sherman's men.
+Meanwhile General Adams would collect as many supplies and as much ammunition as possible, load it on trains or wagons, and dispatch it all 20 miles northeast to the town of Canton, Mississippi.
 Johnston ordered that the capital must be evacuated no later than 3:00pm the next day, Thursday, 14 May, 1863.

 The the only practicable line of retreat was to the north.
-So all reinforcements would have to find their way around the Yankees to Canton.
+So after the fall of Jackson, all reinforcements coming by rail would have to find their around the city to Canton by foot.
 Having issued his orders, at 8:40pm Johnston composed a message for General Pemberton.
 “I have lately arrived, and learn that Major-General Sherman is between us, with four divisions, at Clinton.
 It is important to reestablish communications, that you may be re-enforced.
 If practicable, come up on his rear at once.
 To beat such a detachment, would be of immense value.
 The troops here could co-operate.
 All the strength you can quickly assemble should be brought.
 Time is all-important."

 There are deep basements in parts of modern day Richmond Virginia, where you can still hear echoes of Jefferson Davis's response to that telegram.
 Although, what Joe Johnston was supposed to do with the steaming mess Jeff Davis handed him, was never made clear.
-Like Jesus or Mohammad or even Buddha, if all you ever ask of your heroes is the impossible, they are often going to fail.
+Like Jesus or Mohammad or even Buddha, if all you ever ask of your heroes is the impossible, they are often going to fail you.
 And that is not their fault.
+Jefferson Davis never learned that.

 30 -

-John Gregg (above) did not get along well with his father-in-law.
-Gregg was a successful lawyer, with a practice in the east Texas flat lands of Fairfield County and a personal wealth of over a quarter of a million in today's dollars.
-Still it would have been odd if John had not felt a little self conscious about comparing what he had to offer his 1858 bride Mary Francis Garth, to what she giving up – her father's large plantation in north central Alabama, with almost 200 slaves toiling daily to provide for her care and comfort.
+John Gregg (above) was a successful lawyer, with a practice in the east Texas flat lands of Fairfield County and a personal wealth of over a quarter of a million in today's dollars.
+Still he felt self conscious about comparing what he had to offer his 1858 bride, Mary Francis Garth, to what she was giving up – her father's large plantation in north central Alabama, with almost 200 slaves toiling daily to provide for her care and comfort.

-The Garth's were cousins to Patrick Henry, and , Jessie Winston Garth (above) himself had spent time with Thomas Jefferson at Monticello, and was a long time friend of the 10th President of the United States, General John Tyler.
+The Garth's were cousins to Patrick Henry.
+And Jessie Winston Garth (above) himself had spent time with Thomas Jefferson at Monticello, and was a long time friend of the 10th President of the United States, John Tyler.
 Jessie himself had been a general in the Virginia Militia during the War of 1812.
 After moving south to share in the lands bullied from native peoples, Jessie Garth had helped found the town of Decatur, helped write the Alabama state constitution, was the first President of the state senate and had served in the state house as well.

-Seventy year old slave owner Jessie Winston Garth was emphatic about the union.
-He would willing give up his slaves, he insisted, in order to save the union of the United States of America .
+Seventy year old slave owner Jessie Winston Garth would willing give up his slaves, he insisted, in order to save the union of the United States of America .
 But having never fought beside northerners, 34 year old John Gregg (above) felt no need to compromise or learn from the free labor of the north.
 Lincoln observed before he took the oath of office that secessionist demanded Republicans not only promise to not touch slavery, they must somehow convince men like John Gregg they would not touch slavery.
-And that was no longer possible.
+And by 1861, that was no longer possible.

 As was observed at the time, secession was a logical discordance which had gripped one third of the nation.
-Such periodic bouts of insanity seem to be the the price humans have to pay for the Code of Hammurabi, the Magna Carta, the Declaration of Independence and the Emancipation Proclamation.
+Without such periodic bouts of insanity humans would never have needed the Code of Hammurabi, the Magna Carta, the Declaration of Independence and the Emancipation Proclamation.

-Then, in February of 1862 another 20 were killed and 40 wounded at the battle at Fort Donelson.
+Then, in February of 1862 another 20 were killed and 40 wounded at the battle of Fort Donelson.
 Almost all of the remainder, including John, were forced to surrender.

 The 7th Regiment was paroled and exchanged at Vicksburg in the fall of that year.
-But with 1863 John was promoted a Brigadier General, and the Texas 7th joined with the 3rd, 10th,, 41st and 50th Tennessee regiments into the 4,500 man 10th Battalion or Gregg's Brigade.
+By 1863 John was promoted to the rank of Brigadier General, and the Texas 7th joined with the 3rd, 10th,, 41st and 50th Tennessee regiments into the 4,500 man 10th Battalion or Gregg's Brigade.
 They were supported by Bledsoe's Missouri Battery, a smooth bore 6 pound bronze cannon called “Old Sacramento” and a pair of iron 6 pound cannon, all under Captain Hiram Bledsoe.

 G